rpark3/ECON-3916-ML-Prediction-Project-Final-Project2/README.md

 # ECON 3916 Final Project
 ## Predicting Diabetes Risk from Health and Lifestyle Indicators

 ## Project Overview

 This project builds a machine learning model to predict whether an individual is at higher risk of diabetes using health, demographic, and behavioral indicators from the CDC Diabetes Health Indicators dataset.

-The project is framed as a **prediction** problem, not a causal inference problem.
-The goal is to support early risk screening, not diagnose diabetes.
+This project is framed as a prediction problem, not a causal inference problem.
+The goal is to support early risk screening, not diagnose diabetes or prove that any individual feature causes diabetes.

 ## Prediction Question